Guidance on the Classification of Medical Device Software (MDSW) for EU MDR

-As a medical device in Europe – New regulatory regime ought to introduce
+As medical devices in Europe – A new regulatory regime ought to introduce.

 The new EU Medical Device Regulation 2017/745 is meant to define the risk of software.
-The software will be considered as medical devices software under the new EU medical device regulation.
+The software will be considered medical device software under the new EU medical device regulation.

-We now turn the issues of risk classification of MDSW (‘MDSW).
+We now turn to the issues of risk classification of MDSW.

-Medical device software (MDSWs) classification has significant consequences for a manufacturer because the product life cycle reporting strongly depends on the risk factors.
+Medical device software (MDSWs) classification has significant consequences for manufacturers because the product life cycle reporting strongly depends on the risk factors.

 Consequently, proposed changes in type are a leading cause of concern owing to up-classification.